tgdwyer/tgdwyer.github.io/_chapters/parsercombinators.md

 ### Exercises

 - Modify the grammar and the ADT to have some extra data fields for each of the animal types, e.g. `humpCount`, `remainingLives`, `barkstyle`, etc.
+- Make a parser `stringTok` which uses the `string` parser to parse a given string, but ignores any `spaces` before or after the token.
 - Extend your parser to produce these records.

 ## Creating a Parse Tree